|

 "Please, my lady"

-Eowyn aimed low.
-"Legolas would never make me hide behind
+Eowyn aimed low: "Legolas would not make me hide

-him, like a little girl," she said, though she knew it was
+behind him, like a little girl," she said, though she knew

-not strictly true.
-Haldir sighed and motioned her to stand beside
+Haldir sighed and motioned her to stand beside him.

-him.
-They both raised their makeshift clubs as the door swung
+They raised their makeshift clubs just as the door swung open.

-Herzog stood between two archers, both with their arrows trained
+Herzog was standing between two archers, with arrows trained on

-"Drop the weapon, Master Elf," said Herzog, "unless
+"Drop the weapon, Master Elf," he said, "unless

 you want to watch her die.
-And you, too, my lady!
+You, too, my lady!
 That is better.

 Now," he said to Haldir, "you are going to come with

-me and we are going to have a little talk, whilst my comrade here,"
+me and we are going to have a little talk, whilst my comrade here,"he

-he jerked his head towards Wolfram, who had suddenly appeared
+jerked his head towards Wolfram, who had suddenly appeared behind

 The Starlight was gaining on the galley.